Sup2point0/integrity/guides/integrals/how.md

 [^complex]: Not literally.

 As you learn to integrate, you start to abstract.
-You filter past the numbers, and the superficial symbols, and eventually the mathematical notation itself, to see the core of an integrand.
+You filter past the numbers, and the superficial symbols, and eventually the mathematical notation itself, to see the real core of an integrand.
 The functions it’s composed of, and the ways they’ve been arranged.
-It all becomes a pool of pure mathematical objects.
+It all becomes a pool of mathematical purity.
 You grow to spot the essence of a problem, its hidden shape that whispers to you what solution path might work.
 It’s like going from staring at a night sky to suddenly noticing the clouds and constellations taking shape before you.

 But integration is rarely cut-and-dry.
 What works for one integral may completely fall apart for another.[^fall-apart] There is no fixed algorithm to memorise and execute; we must leverage our knowledge, experience and intuition.
 For me, this is part of the beauty of integration, and it’s what makes the chase so satisfying.
 You could call it trial-and-error, but I like to think of it more like *mathematical warfare*.